 Students will attend three D.Min. seminars of two weeks' duration each on campus.
 The seminars will normally be scheduled for the summer term, but may be scheduled at other times of the year depending on enrollment in the program.
 Each seminar will be a combination of core requirements of reading, reports on readings, written presentations integrating the seminar subject with one's ministry, and additional readings and assignments negotiated with each student.
 Students are encouraged to focus their reading, presentations, and other assignments upon their specific areas of specialization.
-A variety of assignments may be expected including case studies, research papers on a ministry topic, or examples of ministry from one's setting (sermons, verbatim, organizational analyses, contextual studies, coaching process, issues of spirituality, etc).
-All students are required to register for the appropriate Seminar Preparation in the semester prior to the scheduled seminar with completion of the core preparation prior to the scheduled seminar.
+A variety of assignments may be expected including case studies, research papers on a ministry topic, or examples of ministry from one's setting (sermons, verbatim, organizational analyses, contextual studies, coaching process, issues of spirituality, etc.).
+All students are required to register for the appropriate Seminar Preparation in the seminar.
 The additional student-negotiated research and writing for the seminar will be complete on a schedule approved by the seminar faculty leader.